johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Distributed actor isolation inherits all the isolation properties of local-only actors, removes one local-only special-case and adds two additional restrictions to the model.
 In the following sections we will discuss them one-by one to fully grasp why they are necessary.

-#### 1. No permissive special case for accessing constant `let` properties

-Distributed actors remove the special case that exists for local-only actors, where access is permitted to such actor's properties as long as they are immutable `let` properties.
+#### 1. Extended actor-isolation restrictions

+Unlike local-only actors distributed actors do not allow access to *any* of their properties.

+The Actors proposal highlights a special case for `let` properties, that in the Phase 2 of the concurrency work will be restricted to only immutable properties declared on actors.
+This special case is somewhat outside of the usual actor model, and it is not allowed within distributed actors.

-Local-only actors in Swift make a special case to permit _synchronous_ access to _constant properties_, e.g. `let name: String`.
-Since these cannot be modified, for the sake of concurrency safety such access is permissible.
+Local-only actors in are able to easily offer this special case to permit _synchronous_ access to _constant properties_, e.g. `let name: String` since these cannot be modified, for the sake of concurrency safety such access is permissible.
 Such loosening of the actor model is _not_ permissible for distributed actors, because these properties are potentially remote, and any such access would have to be asynchronous and involve networking.

 Specifically, the following is permitted under Swift's local-only actors model: